nextcloud/documentation/admin_manual/configuration_files/external_storage/webdav.rst

 WebDAV uses the password authentication scheme, see :doc:`auth_mechanisms`

-Optionally, a ``Remote Subfolder`` can be specified to change the desination directory.
+Optionally, a ``Remote Subfolder`` can be specified to change the destination directory.
 The default is to use the whole root.

 The ``Secure https://`` checkbox can be used as an alternative to specifying